gojek/courier-go/docs/docs/sdk/SDK.md

 func NewMemoryStore() Store
 ```

-NewMemoryStore returns a pointer to a new instance of mqtt\.MemoryStore\, the instance is not initialized and ready to use until Open\(\) has been called on it\.
+NewMemoryStore returns a pointer to a new instance of mqtt.MemoryStore, the instance is not initialized and ready to use until Open\(\) has been called on it.

 ## type [Subscriber](<https://github.com/gojek/courier-go/blob/main/subscriber.go#L8-L14>)

-Subscriber defines behaviour of an MQTT subscriber that can create subscriptions\.
+Subscriber defines behaviour of an MQTT subscriber that can create subscriptions.

 ```go
 type Subscriber interface {